Aaryant31/Aaryant31/README.md

 ### Hi there 👋

  🔭 I’m currently working at wipro Limited
-- 🌱 I’m currently learning Deep Learning Alogoritms
+- 🌱 I’m currently learning Deep Learning Algorithms
 - 👯 I’m looking to collaborate on Data Science Projects
 - 💬 Ask me about Machine Learning
 - 📫 How to reach me: rahul.rks.101@gmail.com